kevinggundersen/IS-115_Prosjektoppgave/README.md

 ### Chat Features

 - **Session Management**: Create multiple conversation sessions using the sidebar
-- **Persistent History**: All conversations are saved and can be resumed later
+- **Persistent History**: All conversations are saved in your browser and can be resumed later
 - **Collapsible Preferences**: Your initial preferences are shown in a collapsible format
 - **Rich Formatting**: Meal plans include formatted sections for meal plans, shopping lists, and recipes
 - **Nutritional Information**: Each meal includes detailed calorie and nutrient breakdowns
+- **Export**: Export your meal plan as a PDF file

 ### AI Capabilities